Azure/azure-powershell/src/Batch/Batch/help/Get-AzBatchTaskCount.md

 ```

 This command gets the task counts for job Job01.
-Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKey cmdlet to assign a context to the $Context variable.

 ## PARAMETERS

 ### -BatchContext
 The BatchAccountContext instance to use when interacting with the Batch service.
 If you use the Get-AzBatchAccount cmdlet to get your BatchAccountContext, then Azure Active Directory authentication will be used when interacting with the Batch service.
-To use shared key authentication instead, use the Get-AzBatchAccountKeys cmdlet to get a BatchAccountContext object with its access keys populated.
+To use shared key authentication instead, use the Get-AzBatchAccountKey cmdlet to get a BatchAccountContext object with its access keys populated.
 When using shared key authentication, the primary access key is used by default.
 To change the key to use, set the BatchAccountContext.KeyInUse property.